-Retail management requires more than the ability to sell, but that talent will serve you well as you look for a new position.
-Whether you are looking to move up from a sales associate’s job or put your years of experience to work at a larger retail store, the first step is to use your salespersonship to convince hiring managers to take a chance on you!
+Retail management requires more than the ability to sell, but that talent will serve you well in your search for a new position with an exceptional retail manager resume.
+Whether you are looking to move up from a sales associate’s job or put your years of experience to work at a larger retail store, the first step is to use your sales finesse to convince hiring managers to take a chance on you!

 What does a retail manager do?